students in the memorial union coffee house

 Work-Study

 Work-Study was created to stimulate and promote part-time employment for students who have financial need.
 Work-Study allows a student to earn financial aid through employment.
-Instead of a financial aid payment, the student's Work-Study award is paid in the form of a payroll check for time/hours worked.
-In addition to meeting educational expenses, Work-Study offers an opportunity for students to gain work experience, as well as provide essential services to the University and the community.
-It may also provide:
+Instead of a financial aid payment, the student's Work-Study funds are paid in the form of a payroll check for time/hours worked.
+Work-Study contributes more than just financial assistance to your college education.
+It offers you a double bonus—education plus job experience.
+In increasingly competitive job markets, employers seek applicants who have academic as well as job experience.
+Work-Study may also provide:

 • Practical training and experience in your chosen field